Morgan Logger | Tutorial on how to use in an Express application

 Conclusion

 Logs are essential to a developer’s workflow and critical to debugging applications.
-Morgan is a simple logging library, making the process more flexible and extensible.
-It provides useful information and is easy to implement.
+Morgan is a simple logging library that makes the process more flexible and extensible.
 Once the logs are generated, you can collect them with SigNoz.